enghwa/springboot-fargate-cdk/README.md

 Come tune in at Twitch 14 May 2020 https://www.twitch.tv/code4kopi and we will cover .Net Core !
 Subscribe and be notify when we stream.
 ```
 CI/CD for ASP.NET Core 3 apps on Kubernetes on Twitch 14/May 2020
-In this session, we will learn how to provision a Amazon EKS cluster using AWS Cloud Development Kit (CDK), setup CI/CD pipeline and deploy a ASP.NET Core application to Kubernetes.We will also learn how to setup Operation dashboard and perform troubleshooting.
+In this session, we will learn how to provision a Amazon EKS cluster using AWS Cloud Development Kit (CDK),
+setup CI/CD pipeline and deploy a ASP.NET Core application to Kubernetes.
+We will also learn how to setup Operation dashboard and perform troubleshooting.
 ```

 ## Get Started